Azteca andreae: Predatory behavior

-A. andreae use ambush predation to hunt insects many times their own size.
+Azteca andreae use ambush predation to hunt insects many times their own size.
 The ants will actually position themselves side-by-side next to each other underneath the edge a leaf.
 There, they are invisible from above except for their mandibles, which hang outside the edge waiting for prey.
 Many times, the ants will occupy each leaf of the plant.

 When an insect lands on the leaf, three to ten of the closest ants immediately attack and drive the prey to the leaf margin, where more ambushing ants will congregate and attack.
-Large prey was only captured if on the edge of the leaf, because the ants use their specialized legs to hold onto the velvety surface underneath ‘’C. obtusa’’ leaves.
+Large prey is only captured if on the edge of the leaf, because the ants use their specialized legs to hold onto the velvety surface underneath ‘’Cecropia obtusa’’ leaves.
 This mechanism essentially acts like Velcro, with the many small hooks on the legs of the ant gripping onto the velvet of the underside of the leaf.
 Because only the bottom of the leaf has this surface, the ants can only really capture prey when they are holding onto the leaf from the underside.
 This is the main factor that allows the ants to capture such massive prey.
 After catching their prey, they will either start tearing it to shreds on the spot or take it back to the colony and cut it up into smaller pieces.

-In an experiment by Alain Dejean et al. (2010), the ants captured more prey when hunting on C. obtusa than any other plant.
+In an experiment by Alain Dejean et al. (2010), the ants captured more prey when hunting on Cecropia obtusa than any other plant.
 The proposed explanation for this was the enhanced gripping power resulting from the Velcro-like mechanism that was absent on all the other plants.
 In addition, the research team tested the limits of the ants’ strength.
 They placed a weight on a thread, which they introduced to an ant that immediately grabbed on to the thread with its mandibles.
 An individual ant held onto weights up to eight grams, or 5,714 times the ant’s weight.
 Collectively, they were observed to capture a locust that weighed 18.61 grams, or 13,350 times the average weight of a single worker.
 This is one of the largest feats of strength documented in the entire animal world.